 The doctor spreads the tissues around the opening of the vagina (labia) and examines the opening.
 Using a speculum (a metal or plastic instrument that spreads the walls of the vagina apart), the doctor examines the deeper areas of the vagina and the cervix (the lower part of the uterus).
 The cervix is examined closely for signs of irritation or cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more .
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more .
 The doctor may use a small plastic brush to obtain a sample for testing, usually a Papanicolaou (Pap) test or a variation of it (to screen for cervical cancer Screening for Cervical Cancer Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more ).
-A sample may be taken to be tested for sexually transmitted diseases Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more .
+A sample may be taken to be tested for sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more .

 The doctor asks the woman to bear down (as if having a bowel movement) to check for protrusion of the bladder, rectum, or intestine into the vagina (called pelvic organ prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involve a dropping down (prolapse) of the bladder, urethra, small intestine, rectum, uterus, or vagina caused by weakness of or injury to the ligaments, connective tissue... read more ).